-^{.} http://pressesc.com/news/1088/16082007/memories-can-be-erased-scientists-find that you could recognize them based on that description?
+^{.} http://pressesc.com/news/1088/16082007/memories-can-be-erased-scientists-find database describing the faces of the people you know in such a way that you could recognize them based on that description?
 No. It's a great ability, but it isn't rooted in the verbal, linguistic, L-mode.

-isn't directly controllable.
-And to compound problems, the R-mode search engine isn't under your direct conscious control.
+R-mode isn't directly controllable.

+And to compound problems, the \mathcal{R} -mode search engine isn't under your direct conscious control.
 It's a bit like your peripheral vision.
 Peripheral vision is much more sensitive to light than your central vision.
 That's why if you see something faint out of the corner of your eye (such as a ship on the horizon or a star), it can disappear if you look at it head-on. \mathcal{R} -mode is the "peripheral vision" of your mind.